isomerpages/govtech-gobusiness-main/pages/ipgrow/dennemeyer.md

 - Certifications/Qualifications: Registered Patent and Trade Marks Attorney in Australia and New Zealand and Australian Lawyer, Fellow of the Institute of Patent and Trade Mark Attorneys of Australia, Member of the Australian Institute of Company Directors, Master of Laws (IP), Member of the International Trademark Association (INTA), serving on the Famous and Well-Known Marks Committee, Serving on the Institute of Patent and Trade Mark Attorneys of Australia's Patent Practice and IP Australia Business Relations Committee
 - URL of LinkedIn/Company Profile: <a href="https://www.dennemeyer.com/about/team/oldfield" target="_blank" rel="noopener">https://www.dennemeyer.com/about/team/oldfield</a>

-**Kazuya Sekiguchi**
+**Johannes Herbert**

-- Job Title: Patent Attorney (JP), European Patent Attorney
+- Job Title: Senior Product Manager, Dennemeyer Consulting
-- Years of Experience: 19+ years
+- Years of Experience: 10+ years
 - Location: Munich, Germany
-- IA/IP-Related Expertise: Patent Agent Service, Registered Design Agent Service, Trade Mark Agent Service, Freedom-to-Operate (FTO)
+- IA/IP-Related Expertise: IP Audit, IP Portfolio Management, IP Strategy Consulting, IP Training, IP Intelligence and Search
-- Certifications/Qualifications: Certified IP Litigator in Japan
+- Certifications/Qualifications: Patent Management, TÜV Academy; MA in Communication Science, Ludwig-Maximilians-University of Munich; BA in Political and Social Science, University of Erfurt
-- URL of LinkedIn/Company Profile: <a href="https://www.dennemeyer.com/about/team/sekiguchi" target="_blank" rel="noopener">https://www.dennemeyer.com/about/team/sekiguchi</a>
+- URL of LinkedIn/Company Profile: <a href="https://go.dennemeyer.com/consulting/experts/johannes-herbert" target="_blank" rel="noopener">https://go.dennemeyer.com/consulting/experts/johannes-herbert</a>

 **Vanja Nedimovic**